sifferman/labs-with-cva6/guides/synthesis.md

 ## Clocks and Reset

-Clocks and reset nets are highly sensitive, global nets, and are often optimized better when they are only used in `always_ff` blocks and not `always_comb` blocks.
+Clocks and reset nets are highly sensitive global nets, and are often optimized better when they are only used in `always_ff` blocks and not `always_comb` blocks.

-When synthesizing your design, you often want to manually tell your synthesis software which nets are clocks and divided clocks.
+When synthesizing your design, you often want to manually tell your synthesis software which nets are clocks.
 (Vivado example: [ucsbieee/mapache64 `"clk_constraints.xdc"`](https://github.com/ucsbieee/mapache64/blob/6ab8816c592a68c5168a956eed243ba345927583/hardware-level/rtl/top/synth/boards/cmod_a7/clk_constraints.xdc).)

 ## Simulation Tools

 There are several Verilog Simulators to choose from, and each have pros and cons.
 Here is a quick summary of a few important ones:

-### Open Source
+### Open Source Simulation Tools

 * Icarus Verilog
     * Pros: Easy to use, good Verilog-2005 support
-    * Cons: Poor SystemVerilog support, slow for large designs
+    * Cons: Poor SystemVerilog support, slow for large designs, minimal error messages
 * Verilator
     * Pros: Fast, gives incredibly detailed warnings, great SystemVerilog/Verilog support
     * Cons: [Does not support unknown (X) values](https://github.com/verilator/verilator/issues/3645)

-### Proprietary
+### Proprietary Simulation Tools

 (All good, but all expensive)